mpeeples2008/ArchNetSci/_book/index.md

 ## Run R-Studio{-}

-Once you've installed both R and R-Studio, open R-studio and look for the Console window (will typically be the left hand side of the screen).
+Once you've installed both R and R-Studio, open R-studio and look for the Console window (it will typically be the left hand side of the screen).
 That will tell you the version of R that is associated with the installation of R-Studio.
 If all goes well, it should be the recent version of R you just installed.

 ![R Version Installed](images/r-version.jpg){width=100%}

 ## R and R-Studio Basics{-}

 R is a powerful statistical analysis platform that can be used to conduct some quite complex analyses.
 The learning curve is a bit steep when first getting started but the payoff is HUGE because the ecosystem of existing R scripts and packages is so large and diverse.
 We cannot hope to cover everything R and R-studio can do in this very short intro here but we present a version of the "introduction to R programming" that Matt Peeples has used in the first week of classes focused on statistical analyses for a number of years.
 Hopefully this will get you started.

+Although R seems complicated at first, many quite complex analyses are run with just a few lines of code.
+Once you learn the basics, more complex features of R are really just combinations of these basic procedures.
+You won't become an R expert overnight, but we've seen many students pick up the basics quite quickly and begin to take on their own analyses in R.

+#### R-Studio Windows{-}

 First off, let's take a look at the R-Studio setup.
 When you first open R-Studio for the first time, you will see a screen divided into 3 panes.
 Before getting started click on "File" at the top of the screen and go to "New File > R Script" to open a 4th pane.
 You should see something like the screen below (Note that the color of your screen may be different as I am using a particular color setting that I find easier on my eyes).